Mentorship in HEAL Support Groups

 use the three dot menu and "Reply to Author" to reach out to an individual with an offer to connect.

-Note this is separate from our ongoing mentorship program above, which is a more committed support relationship between a mentor and mentee.
+Informal connections are not part of our mentorship program above, which is a more formalized relationship between mentor and mentee.